davelosert/vitest-coverage-report-action/README.md

 export default defineConfig({
   test: {
     coverage: {
-      // you can include other reporters, but 'json-summary' is required
+      // you can include other reporters, but 'json-summary' is required, json is recommended
-      reporter: ['text', 'json-summary'],
+      reporter: ['text', 'json-summary', 'json'],
     }
   }
 });
 ```

+Then execute `npx vitest --coverage` in a step before this action.

 ### Example Workflow